dart-lang/site-www/src/codelabs/async-await/index.md

  -- it invokes `getUserOrder` and immediately prints the result.
 * Since `getUserOrder` waits four seconds before returning the user's order, `createOrderMessage` never actually prints the user's order.
-Instead the console prints the value that is immediately returned by `createOrderMessage` which turns out to be `Instance of '_Future<String>'`.
+Instead the console prints the value immediately returned by `createOrderMessage` which turns out to be `Instance of '_Future<String>'`.

 What is a future, and how do you write code to handle the asynchronous function